DevCycleHQ/devcycle-docs/docs/extras/permissions/permissions.md

 Everything **Members** can do, plus

-- Change Targeting Status of Production Environments
+- Enable or Disable Production Environments Targeting
-- Modify **Active** Production Environmentss
+- Configure **Active** Production Environments

 ### Owners

 Everything **Publishers** can do, plus

-- Change and Manage Roles of all Users in the Organization
+- Change and manage Roles of all Users in the Organization